hectorAguero/loadable_buttons/README.md

 | `transitionType` | `TransitionAnimationType` | Type of loading animation |
 | `animationDuration` | `Duration` | Duration of the loading animation |
 | `minimumChildOpacity` | `double` | Minimum opacity of child during loading |

+## Compatibility Note

+This package is designed and tested for the latest Flutter stable version.
+Due to limitations in older Flutter versions regarding parameter handling, using this package with older versions might lead to unexpected behavior or limitations.
+Alternatively, since the package is MIT licensed, you can copy the relevant code into your project and adapt it for older versions.